DaniloMandusic/Computer-Peripheries-Managing-Software/README.md

 Computer peripheries managing program made for Computer Architecture university project in assembly for:

-Starting and stopping work peripheries.
+Starting and stopping work of peripheries.
 <br>
 Data transfer with testing ready bit mechanism.
 <br>